WRITER

 Icon of person Niloofar Rahmani

-Niloofar Rahmani (Persian: نیلوفر رحمانی, born early 1990s) is the first female fixed-wing Air Force aviator in Afghanistan's history and the first female pilot in the Afghan Air Force since the fall of the Taliban in 2001.
+Niloofar Rahmani (Dari: نیلوفر رحمانی, born early 1990s) is the first female fixed-wing Air Force aviator in Afghanistan's history and the first female pilot in the Afghan Air Force since the fall of the Taliban in 2001.
 Though her family received death threats, she persevered to complete her training and won the U.S. State Department's International Women of Courage Award in 2015.
 Read more on Wikipedia

 Memorability Metrics